 5. Make Your Navigation Crystal-Clear

 The visitors should be able to navigate with ease.
 In many cases, it’s better to use a one-page layout.
 A one-page layout is excellent for visitors because they will be able to rely on smooth scrolling to consume the information.
-If you decide to distribute your content across a few pages, make sure your design is consistent – different pages must be part of a whole website.
+If you decide to distribute your content across a few pages, make sure your design is consistent – different pages must be part of a whole website (hint: our WordPress Portfolio Gallery widget makes this really easy).

 Also, some visitors will want to read more information about you, so make sure they know exactly where to find this info.
 Create an About me and Contacts sections (or pages).